davidterpay/davidterpay.github.io/README.md

 contains all of the source code for cleaning/pruning data as well as data visualizations, statistics, and conclusions to questions seen above.

 #### index.html, visuals.css, and scripts.js
 all contain source code for the website.
 This website is not completely mobile friendly (everything you see on a desktop version might not be what you see on mobile).
-These files use pngs that came from graphs create in graph.py.ipynb.These pngs include aggdata.png, monthlyusers.png, totalusers.png, data.png, and dailyusage.png
+These files use pngs that came from graphs create in graph.py.ipynb.
+These pngs include aggdata.png, monthlyusers.png, totalusers.png, data.png, and dailyusage.png